Bunn/macOSToPendrive/README.md

 This is just an utility I've made because I always forget the correct path and arguments to create a bootable macOS pendrive.
 The AppleScript will just setup the correct command and then move it to the Terminal.app to continue the process from there.

 ## How to use
-You can download the binary [HERE](https://github.com/Bunn/macOSToPendrive/releases/download/1.0/macOSToPendrive.app.zip) (It's not signed) or clone the repo and run the script directly.
+You can download the binary [HERE](https://github.com/Bunn/macOSToPendrive/releases/download/2.0/macOSToPendrive.app.zip) or clone the repo and run the script directly.

 Select your macOS installation app